eventide-project/contributor-assets/contributor-guide/contributor-guide.md

 ### Communicate Your Interest in a Work Item

-Talk to the project principals either on the project's Slack org, or by commenting on the GitHub issue.
+Talk to the project principals either on the project's Slack workspace, or by commenting on the GitHub issue.

+If you're using the Slack workspace, use the #development channel on Slack for these kinds of conversations.

 Project principals will provide detailed explanations and background for the item.